 You will be redirected to your holdings, listed from highest maintenance requirement to the lowest.
 Clicking on a holding will redirect you to "Position Details," where you can then choose to sell that stock.

 Auto-invest will need to be turned off before securities can be sold.

 Using margin involves risks: you can lose more than you deposit, you are subject to a margin call, and interest rates may change.
 To learn more about the risks associated with margin loans, please see our Margin Disclosure.
-M1 Borrow available on margin accounts with a balance of at least $10,000.
-Does not apply to retirement accounts.
+M1 Borrow available on margin accounts with a balance of at least $5,000.
+This does not apply to retirement accounts.